Summer planning: Events and books for teachers’ 2019 summer to-do lists

-It’s cute, really — your students imagine your summer vacation being every bit as carefree as their own.
+Your students probably imagine your summer vacation being every bit as carefree as their own.
 After all, what could teachers possibly work on outside the classroom?

-But of course, the truth is that even when you’re relaxing by the pool or traveling with your family, your brain is working on strategies for next year’s classes.
+But of course, the truth is that even when you’re relaxing or traveling with your family, your brain is working on strategies for next year’s classes.
 You can’t help it: being a teacher is a year-round job, no matter what anyone says.

 That’s why summer is a great time to learn new skills, deepen your understanding of child behavior and psychology, and investigate successful teaching solutions and strategies.
 Here are a few ways to channel your productive energy this summer.

 Whether your school pays for your professional development or you just want to improve your skills, the summer is a great time to attend education conferences and workshops.